The Mutants Are Revolting

 [edit] Production

-A photo of Mike Rowe's production script have been uploaded by Mike Rowe onto his Facebook page.
+A photo of Mike Rowe's production script was uploaded by Mike Rowe onto his Facebook page.
 The cover of the script highlights it as the 100th episode, as well as revealing the title, "The Mutants Are Revolting".
 This episode was dedicated to the memory of Alex Johns, a producer of Futurama who passed away at 43 years old.

 [edit] Additional Information